-Should a restorative approach fail to be effective, the following sanctions may be considered:
+Should a restorative approach fail to be effective, the following sanctions may be considered;

-- A range of suitable and agreed interventions

-- Introduction of alternative/reduced timetable.

-- Separate break times.

-- Support in school by home staff

-- Sent home from school.

-- Fixed term exclusion from school.

-- Permanent exclusion can be considered.
+- Introduction of alternative/reduced timetable. - Separate break times and play times from other children. - Reduction in "Golden time" (Key Stage 1 and 2 only). - Sent home from school (with support from carers). - Suspension from school. - Permanent exclusion can be considered.